Offering weekly, cost-free movement classes to the PD community and their caregivers.

 In an effort to make the performing arts accessible to as many groups as possible, ADF can distribute complimentary performance tickets to nonprofit organizations that work with individuals, families, youth, and seniors in need who otherwise could not attend performances.
 We will review applications from local nonprofit organizations and determine how Experience Dance tickets will be distributed.

-Interested nonprofit organizations, as well as businesses and individuals who would like to help fund the Experience Dance program, are encouraged to contact Sarah Bowdoin, at (919) 684-6402 for more information.
+Interested nonprofit organizations, as well as businesses and individuals who would like to help fund the Experience Dance program, are encouraged to contact Becca Gargiulo, at firstname.lastname@example.org or (919) 684-6402 for more information.